Thelma-DataNerd/powerbi-projects/README.md

 ### Water Infrastructure Budget Tracker
 - Objectivies: To allocate budget across multiple regions affected by water availability crises.
 - Outcome:
-   * A total of $125.86M Has been spent, and this has exceeded the budget goal of $120.1M by 4.79%.
+   * A total of $125.86M has been spent, and this has exceeded the budget goal of $120.1M by 4.79%.
 Therefore monitoring cost overruns is essential to maintain financial sustainability.

 Project Link: https://drive.google.com/file/d/1_RInJBkVWBSxLxUsv5AD4bjxlLIYszxi/view?usp=drive_link